Encounter snow at the Equator in 10 days best of climbing Rwenzori trip. Check out our itinerary for this amazing trip executable all year round…..

 We strongly recommend an acclimatization day here.
 For those who wish, there is an opportunity to climb Mt Speke, whilst the rest of the group can hike to view the Irene Lakes, returning to Bujuku to overnight.
-Alternatively this can be taken as a rest / acclimatization day.
+Alternatively, this can be taken as a rest/acclimatization day.

 DAY 6: BUJUKU TO ELENA

 Travelling most of the way up Scott Elliot pass, you ascend to Elena Hut at 4,543 metres for your attempt on Margherita, the summit of the highest mountain range in Africa.
-Trekkers feeling the altitude can bypass to Kitandara Hut and meet the rest of the climbers on day eight.
+Trekkers feeling the altitude can bypass Kitandara Hut and meet the rest of the climbers on day eight.

 DAY 7: ELENA-SUMMIT – KITANDARA HUT

-Ascent of Margherita, the summit of the highest range in Africa, and third highest peak in Africa, 5,109 metres.
+The ascent of Margherita, the summit of the highest range in Africa, and the third highest peak in Africa, 5,109 metres.
 In order to take advantage of the usually mist free mornings, we make an early start.
 Today is a very long and strenuous day.
 Drink lots of fluid before you start, you will be very thirsty by the end of the day – if you manage, carry 3 litres of fluid with you today.
 Crampons and ice axes are essential, and you will be roped together for the glacier crossing.
 The route taken to the peak depends on local conditions.
 On clear mornings all the major peaks may be seen, as well as the DRC rain forest 3,000 m below to the west.
-On the return the hut is normally reached by mid-day, and after a welcome tea break, we descend to Kitandara Hut at 4,027 m.
+On the return, the hut is normally reached by mid-day, and after a welcome tea break, we descend to Kitandara Hut at 4,027 m.
 The lower of the two Kitandara lakes is one of the most beautiful locations on the Rwenzori mountains, and the Savoia Ridge always on the skyline while walking.
 An extra day can be inserted in the itinerary for attempts on additional peaks, like Alexandra.